-Section XLI.
+Section XLVIII.
 Vendor Training Requirements

-The Vendor, Vendor's employee(s), and Vendor's subcontractors, agents, assigns, affiliated entities and their employee(s), must successfully complete, at the time of hire a cyber-security training program.
+The Vendor, Vendor's employee(s), and Vendor's subcontractors, agents, assigns, affiliated entities and their employee(s), must successfully complete, at the time of hire and annually thereafter, a cyber-security training program.
 The training must include but is not limited to:

 - A. legal requirements for handling data,

 - B. media sanitation,

 - C. strong password protection,

-- D. social engineering, or the psychological manipulation of persons into performing actions that are inconsistent with security practices or that cause the divulging of confidential information, and
+- D. social engineering, or the psychological manipulation of persons into performing actions that are inconsistent with security practices or that cause the divulging of confidential information,

-- E. security incident response.
+- E. security incident response, and